mac912/StudentAssistant/README.md

 and to know about the places and to know about like black hole , DNA , ATOM and many more things related to the studies

 WOLFRAMEALFA:
-  IN this project I used the api of wolframealfa this api is for the quetions related to maths, chemisty , physics and many more
+  In this project I used the api of wolframealfa this api is for the questions related to maths, chemisty , physics and many more

 WIKIPEDIA:
     I used the package wikipedia to make my assistant answer strongly